• Skip to primary navigation

 Instructions

-• With 1.5 tsp of salt, rub it onto the skin of the chicken until they're shiny and clean.
+• Rub 1.5 teaspoon of salt on the skin of your chicken thighs until they're shiny and smooth.
 Pat them dry with a paper towel.
+Set aside.

-• With the skin side down, place the chicken on top of the rice and broth mixture.
+• Place the chicken skin-side down on top of the rice and broth mixture and do not submerge it.
 Then place the green onion over top.
 Cover with a lid.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!